thomaswbell88/mahara-plus/README.md

  * Add responsive layouts for below 900px
  * Style for non-"Small Page Headers" option
  * Style entire Mahara as a stand-alone site theme
+ * Get a standard layout going. rework the current markup